3rd Cavalry Regiment (United States): Change of Mission

-On 16 November 2011, COL Reginald Allen, 73rd colonel of the regiment, cased the colors of the 3rd Armored Cavalry Regiment, and uncased the colors of the 3rd Cavalry Regiment while handing over command to COL John B. Richardson IV, 74th colonel of the regiment.
-This transition marked a change of mission from conducting Corps-level reconnaissance and security, to a combined arms Stryker regiment able to conduct decisive action missions in support of unified land operations anywhere in the world.
-The regiment's size expanded as well, and a Fires Squadron was added, and 4th Squadron (Longknife) was made a ground reconnaissance unit.
+On 16 November 2011, COL Reginald Allen, the 73rd Colonel of the Regiment, cased the colors of the 3d Armored Cavalry Regiment, and uncased the colors of the 3d Cavalry Regiment while handing over command to COL John B. Richardson IV, the 74th Colonel of the Regiment.
+This transition marked a change of mission from conducting Corps-level reconnaissance and security, to a combined-arms Stryker regiment able to conduct decisive action missions in support of unified land operations anywhere in the world.
+The regiment's size expanded as well, and a Fires Squadron (Steel) was added, and 4th Squadron (Longknife) was made a ground reconnaissance unit.
 1st, 2nd, and 3rd Squadrons were reorganized as Stryker infantry formations, and a Signal and Anti-Armor Troop were added as well.
 The attached 89th Chemical Company was inactivated, however.
-In effect, the 3rd Cavalry Regiment had returned to its roots as the Regiment of Mounted Riflemen.
-Despite concerns from the ranks, COL Richardson assured that the 3rd Cavalry would always keep its history, lineage, and traditions despite changes in organizational structure.
+In effect, the 3d Cavalry Regiment had returned to its roots as the Regiment of Mounted Riflemen.
+Despite concerns from the ranks, COL Richardson assured that the 3d Cavalry would always keep its history, lineage, and traditions despite changes in organizational structure.

 War in Afghanistan

-Members of the 3rd Cavalry state that between 2014 and 2015, the sun never set on the regiment.
-It had subordinate units all across the globe and was engaged in training, combat deployments, and stability missions worldwide.
+In 2014 and 2015, the regiment had subordinate units all across the globe.
+It was fighting (including conducting stability activities) and training worldwide.